MATHS 253 : Algebra and Calculus 3

 - Display a high level of knowledge of linear algebra and calculus (Capability 1 and 3)

-- Understand mutual penetration and inseparability of algebra and calculus at the highest level of mathematics (Capability 2 and 4)
+- Demonstrate an understanding of mutual penetration and inseparability of algebra and calculus at the highest level of mathematics (Capability 2 and 4)

 - Be able to solve problems that require knowledge of both algebraic and calculus ideas (Capability 1, 2 and 3)